Hazelton History, Family Crest & Coats of Arms

 The surname Hazelton was first found in Sussex at ancient manor in or near Dallington.
 The name is derived from the Old English words hoesel + denu, which mean "Hazel" + "valley."
 Hazleton Abbey was an abbey in Gloucestershire.

-Important Dates for the Hazelton family
+Early History of the Hazelton family

 Hazelton Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hazelton family name include Hazeltine, Hazelton, Hazletine, Hasleden, Hazleton, Haseltine, Haselton, Hasletine, Haslett, Aseltine and many more.

 Early Notables of the Hazelton family (pre 1700)

 Notables of the family at this time include Thomas Haselden (d.
 1740), English mathematician who was for some time schoolmaster at Wapping Old Stairs, and afterwards 'head-master of the Royal Academy at Portsmouth.'

 Richard Hasleton ( fl.
 1595), was an English traveller who has related his travels in the very scarce 'Strange and wonderful things happened to Rd.
 Hasleton, borne at Braintree...